rguiscard/fossil-scm-in-zig/README.md

 ### Preprocess: makeheaders ###

-[makeheaders](https://fossil-scm.org/home/doc/trunk/tools/makeheaders.html) works slight different.
+[makeheaders](https://fossil-scm.org/home/doc/trunk/tools/makeheaders.html) works slightly different.
 It takes `addArg` instead of `addFileArg`.
-And for some reason, it only works in `ReleaseFast` or `ReleaseSmall` mode.
+And for some reasons, it only works with `ReleaseFast` or `ReleaseSmall` mode.

 ```
     const makeheaders_exe = b.addExecutable(.{